umyemri/notes/openbsd.md

 some tips taken form https://www.romanzolotarev.com/openbsd/install.html

-this does an encrypted softraid. my install deviates a little from roman's as i had a few different anomlies:
+this does an encrypted softraid. my install deviates a little from roman's as i had a few different anomalies:
 * having to select sd2 during auto-install
 * disklabel defaulted to 1048 instead of 0
 * some of my prompts were different during install